lkoepsel/microserver/README.md

 # Pico W LED Demo

+## Introduction
+The contents of this folder install a webserver application on a WiFi-enabled board running MicroPython.
+The server is a simple web page offering the ability to turn LED's on or off.
+The page is served by a small web server library called [microdot](https://github.com/miguelgrinberg/microdot), which was written for [MicroPython](https://www.micropython.org), running on a Pico W. This demo is intended to serve as a simple, **iterative** example as to how to develop a user-facing webpage running on the Pico W.
 ## Updated:
 **Mar 2024:** Reorganized the site to be more hierarchical, adding folder for specific categories.
-The build files now reside in the *mpbuild* folder and they have been updated for the http versions of the webserver.
+The build files now reside in the *mpbuild* folder and they have been updated for the both the *http* (*/http*)  and *web socket* (/websockets) versions of the webserver.

 **Jan 2024:** Using new 2.0 version of [microdot web server](https://github.com/miguelgrinberg/microdot).
 This changes how microdot is copied to the board, instead of standalone files, it looks like a package: